 If you are having email issues, make sure you're following all of the best practices outlined in this document.

 Every email provider has a different set of rules which classify emails as spam.
-The Clerk team is constantly reviewing these rules, and any changes to them, to make sure all emails reach your customers inbox as fast as possible.
+The Clerk team is constantly reviewing these rules, and any changes to them, to make sure all emails reach your customer's inboxes as fast as possible.
 Because Clerk only sends verification emails, our deliverability is often better than what you would be able to achieve on your own using email services.

 In development instances, all emails are sent from

 @lcl.dev domain.
 In production instances, they are sent from your own domain e.g.